P-G1977/Spooky_Match_Game/README.md

 1. [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

-    * Boostrap was used to assist with the responsiveness and styling of the website.
+    * Boostrap was used to assist with the responsiveness and styling of the project.

 2. [Google Fonts](https://fonts.google.com/)